 Lindsey German on the reality of business-facing Labour and the persistence of imperialism

 It is obvious what most people want from Rachel Reeves’ budget due next week.
 After decades of public spending cuts, eroding living standards, growing inequality and a collapse of privatised services, working class people want to redress the balance.
-They don’t want to pay more tax but think the rich should do, they want privatised profiteers in water, energy and rial brought back into private ownership.
+They don’t want to pay more tax but think the rich should do, they want privatised profiteers in water, energy and rail brought back into public ownership.
 And they want to see health, housing and education properly funded.

 None of this is going to happen from Reeves’s budget.
 The threats to non-doms, private equity firms and those inheriting large sums of money which featured in Labour’s election propaganda are vanishing or being severely curtailed at the slightest hint of outrage from the Tory press, or threats to leave the country from the rich.